nashwaan/xml-js/README.md

 ## Testing

-To perform tests on this project, download the full repository from GitHub (not from npm):
+To perform tests on this project, download the full repository from GitHub (not from npm) and then do the following:

 ```
 cd xml-js